Mathématique: Chapter 55

 “Right outside the main entrance.
 I’m not going anywhere.
 I just.
 I think.
 Sam said—” The archeologist’s voice broke against itself.
 There was a long silence.
 “It’s a nice day, you know?
 So I’m outside.
 I went outside.”

-“Okay.
-I’m gonna come meet you,” Young said, getting to his feet, a little more carefully this time, wishing he hadn’t fallen so far behind on his physical therapy.
+“I’m gonna come meet you.”
+Young found his feet a little more carefully this time.
+He wished he hadn’t fallen so far behind on his physical therapy.

 “I just,” Jackson sounded like he was dying, his pitch high and tight.
 “I needed a minute.
 Because.
 Because she was waitressing?”
 The guy broke off, breathing hard.
 “She worked at a diner?
 She has no personal memories.
 None.
-None beyond eight weeks of learning diner slang and saving up for nice shampoo.”
+None beyond eight weeks of learning diner slang and saving for nice shampoo.”
 Jackson’s voice cracked again.

 “Jackson,” Young said.
 “Daniel.”